ForASec: Formal Analysis of Security Vulnerabilities in Sequential Circuits: HT-based Security Vulnerability Analysis

-For the vulnerability analysis, we intruded the S349 at multiple locations with different size (the number of intruded gates).
-Fig. \ref{fig:in-line} shows the effects of intrusion on the side-channel parameters but these variations can be overshadowed by \textbf{the effects of process variations}.
-Therefore, before intruding the circuits, we analyzed the effects of process variations, shown in Fig. \ref{fig:in-line} and analyzed their combined effects, which exhibit the following key observations: \begin{enumerate}[leftmargin=*] \item \textbf{The effect on dynamic power} due to the process variations overshadows the effects of intrusions if the Trojan size is less than or equal to 7 gates (i.e., 2\% of S349), as shown in Fig. \ref{fig:in-line}(a) (see label DP1).
-However, beyond that the effects of intrusions are dominant and varies at different locations.
-For example, the dynamic power is affected by almost 11\%, when 10 gates are intruded within the critical path.
+For this vulnerability analysis, we intruded the S349 at multiple locations with different sizes (the number of intruded gates).
+Fig. \ref{fig:in-line} shows the effects of intrusion on the side-channel parameters but \textbf{the effects of process variations} can overshadow these variations.
+Therefore, before intruding the circuits, we analyzed the effects of process variations on threshold voltage, thickness oxide, and junction depth, shown in Fig. \ref{fig:in-line} and analyzed their individual and combined effects, which exhibit the following key observations: \begin{enumerate}[leftmargin=*]

+\item \textbf{The effect on dynamic power} due to the process variations overshadows the effects of intrusions if the maximum size of SHT is 8 (i.e., 2\% of S349), as shown in Fig. \ref{fig:in-line}(a) (see label DP1).
+However, beyond that, the effects of intrusions are dominant and vary at different locations.
+For example, the dynamic power is affected by almost 11\% when 10 gates are intruded within the critical path.
 However, it is affected by almost 5\%, when 10 gates are intruded at the input locations.
-The reason behind this behavior is that, in S349, \textbf{there are no DFFs at the input},but the intrusion at intermediate stages involves effects in the feedback path of DFF, which starts the unwanted switching activity.
-Similar behavior can be observed in case of parallel gate intrusion (see label DP2). \item \textbf{The effect on leakage power} due to the process variations overshadows the effects of intrusions if the Trojan size is less than or equal to 9 gates (2.5\% of S349), as shown in Fig. \ref{fig:in-line}(b) (see labels LP1 and LP2).
-The reason behind this behavior is that most of the physical parameters are affected by the process variations. \item \textbf{The effect on leakage power} due to gate intrusions is very dominant, especially, when \textit{the intrusions are within the path}, as shown in Fig. \ref{fig:in-line}(c) (see label PD1).
-However, if \textit{intrusions are in parallel} then the effect remains within the range of the process variations till the intrusion size is 6, as shown in Fig. \ref{fig:in-line}(c) (see label PD2). \end{enumerate} As a consequence, it can be concluded that \textit{input nodes are the most vulnerable point in the sequential circuits} because the effects of such intrusions can be overshadowed by process variations, except for DFF in which the most vulnerable points are feedback nodes.
+Similarly, effects can be observed when analyzing the impact of process variations on key parameters, i.e., threshold voltage, thickness oxide, and junction depth.
+The reason behind this behavior is that, in S349, \textbf{there are no DFFs at the input}, but the intrusion at intermediate stages involves effects in the feedback path of DFF, which starts the unwanted switching activity.
+Similar behavior can be observed in the case of parallel gate intrusion (see label DP2).